 Exploratory data analysis (EDA)

 As expected, one of the key challenges was the need to process and analyze the huge dataset.
 To do this effectively, we built the AWS Fargate cluster and deployed the Dask to it.
 Dask is an open-source library for parallel computing in Python.
-It’s a great data processing tool, very flexible, and it allows handling big data for ML more efficiently.
+It’s a great data processing tool, very flexible, and it allows handling big data for machine learning more efficiently.
 The tool enabled us to do EDA much faster and in a more cost-efficient way.

 Another problem we noticed was that the dataset was very sparse, meaning that there were many gaps present in the collected data.
 Sparsity was around 80%, so we decided to convert data from a dense format to sparse to make analysis more efficient.